-Hydrocephalus can cause permanent brain damage, so it’s important that you recognize symptoms of this condition and seek medical attention.
-The condition is more common in children, but it can affect people of any age.
+Hydrocephalus can cause permanent brain damage, so it’s important to recognize the symptoms of this condition and seek medical attention.
+It’s most common in children but can develop in people of any age.

 Early signs of hydrocephalus in infants include:

 - bulging fontanel, which is the soft spot on the surface of the skull

 - a rapid increase in head circumference